5/14/2025

 Chief Commercial Officer

 Yeah, Rich, I can take that one too.
-So when we start looking at kind of our, first I'll say from a decile perspective, about 81% of our decile tens, that's the highest volume of physicians are writing for NEPFI, which is great.
-If you look at the combination of eights, nines and tens, it's about 75%.
-We do see that doctors that are part of the experience program on average are writing about two and a half to three times more than the overall average that we're seeing at a national level.
+So when we start looking at kind of our, first I'll say from a decile perspective, About 81% of our decile 10s, that's the highest volume of physicians, are writing for NEFI, which is great.
+If you look at the combination of 8s, 9s, and 10s, it's about 75%.
+We do see that doctors that are part of the experience program, on average, are writing about 2.5 to 3 times more than the overall average that we're seeing at a national level.
 So that program is exactly doing what we expected in terms of building trust and confidence.
 Doctors really like it because they're able to get firsthand experience.
 And when they talk to patients, they can reference that and tell stories about what they've seen in their own clinical practice.
-So as Rich said, we're looking to get that out more broadly in the second half of the year, but we're starting to do that already too with our -to-peer education, our speaker programs.
-Most of the speakers are part of the program and have had firsthand experience.
+So as Rich said, we're looking to get that out more broadly in the second half of the year.
+But we're starting to do that already too with our peer-to-peer education, our speaker programs.
+Most of the speakers are part of the program. and have had firsthand experience.
 So they're able to share that when they're speaking to other healthcare providers and their peers.
 So we're gonna continue driving that because we clearly know that this program is really hitting the mark of what we expected it to do.

 speaker